typegg-io/eggert-bot/CONTRIBUTING.md

 ## Creating a Bot

-To test TypeGG Stats, you'll need to create your own Discord bot and retrieve it's token:
+To test Eggert, you'll need to create your own Discord bot and retrieve it's token:

 ### Step 1: Create a Discord Application